Know your risk: How Russia-Ukraine underscores the importance of working with a skilled OCIO provider

 Along with a clear view of all the individual constituents, it's equally important to have a single, integrated view of the total portfolio.
 Keeping these two extreme ends of the knowledge spectrum in sight simultaneously translates into informed, actionable factor views that empower real-world responses to market conditions.

-If you’re responsible for a portfolio, think about your current ability to anticipate and respond to these scenarios: If the Japanese yen took a sudden dip in value, would you know how much money you would stand to gain or lose?
-You might know what would happen if the U.S. Federal Reserve (the Fed) raised interest rates, but how exposed are you to interest rates around the world?
+If you're responsible for a portfolio, think about your current ability to anticipate and respond to these scenarios: If the Japanese yen slid further in value, would you know how much money you would stand to gain or lose?
+You might know what would happen if the U.S. Federal Reserve (the Fed) continued raising interest rates, but how exposed are you to interest rates around the world?
 How much would not only your bonds contribute, but what about holdings in real estate securities (REITs), infrastructure and financial exposures within your equity portfolio?
 How would these be affected??
 How impacted would your portfolio be by an energy-sector downturn—not only through commodities held, but also by energy stocks and international markets that are more heavily exposed to commodities (think Australia and Canada) and their currency markets?
+These aren't easy questions to answer, which is why we believe that outsourcing the management of your portfolio to an investment-solutions provider might be a good step to take.
+But that provider should have the tools necessary to offer a total-portfolio view.

 Shocks to the system

 Knowing where your portfolio is and how it might behave is never more important than late in the economic cycle.
 The question is not if something bad will happen, it is only when.
-As the saying goes, history doesn’t repeat itself, but it rhymes.
+As the saying goes, history doesn't repeat itself, but it rhymes.
 So then, to stress-test our own portfolio knowledge, we run test scenarios, often based on actual, relatively recent historic market events.
-Keeping a clear eye on all of a portfolio’s constituent parts, we may see how it would respond if, say, the Fed raised interest rates by 100 basis points over a six-month period.
-If this sounds too remarkable to be realistic, keep in mind that in March of 1994, U.S. Federal Reserve rates were at 6.25%.
-By November of that same year, those rates rose to 8.5%.
+Keeping a clear eye on all of a portfolio's constituent parts, we may see how it would respond if, say, high-yield corporate bond spreads over Treasuries bonds rose by more than 500 basis points during a recession, inflicting losses on holdings of these high-risk securities.
+This may appear like an extreme scenario, but it is what happened in when the global Covid pandemic hit in early 2020. .

 Using such real-world examples as market shocks, we believe we can prepare for the universe of highest-likelihood future events.
 We can judge whether our positions are consistent with what we think will happen and, furthermore, we can fine-tune the size of the positions to make sure we are not risking too much on any single market outcome.
 Risk management requires this sort of multi-scenario analysis.
-This is especially important in times like today when markets have been relatively quiet.
-We must constantly remind ourselves of what may happen in the less benign markets to come.
+This is especially important in times like today.
 But this is only possible if we have a clear view of current portfolio exposures.

-In my next blog post in this series, I’ll talk about the second step: Know where you want to go.
+In the next blog post in this series, we'll talk about the second step: Know where you want to go.
 But that second step is wholly dependent on a clear portfolio view.
 Successful investing at the total-portfolio level requires a powerful toolkit.
 And knowledge is power.